iambhargavlukhi/FoodyRacipesApp/README.md

 This app is developed by Bhargav Lukhi and make for purpose best and healthy all world famous famous racipe with youtube videos in application and elasy import code and run your android studio

 *Use Only Education Purpose*
-*All Rights Resered By Brs Offical*
+*All Rights Resered By Bhargav lukhi*

 Available In Google Play Store Link